Preparedness Notes for Friday — May 5, 2023

 SurvivalBlog’s News From The American Redoubt

 This weekly column features news stories and event announcements from around the American Redoubt region.
 (Idaho, Montana, eastern Oregon, eastern Washington, and Wyoming.)
 Much of the region is also more commonly known as The Inland Northwest.
 We also mention companies of interest to preppers and survivalists that are located in the American Redoubt region.
-Today, news of the extremely low temperatures expected this week in Wyoming.
-(See the Wyoming section.)
+Today, we focus on growing wolf pack numbers.
+(See the Region-Wide and Washington sections.)

 Idaho